diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+Diffusion models have advanced unsupervised anomaly detection by improving the transformation of pathological images into pseudo-healthy equivalents.
+Nonetheless, standard approaches may compromise critical information during pathology removal, leading to restorations that do not align with unaffected regions in the original scans.
+Such discrepancies can inadvertently increase false positive rates and reduce specificity, complicating radiological evaluations.
+This paper introduces Temporal Harmonization for Optimal Restoration (THOR), which refines the reverse diffusion process by integrating implicit guidance through intermediate masks.
+THOR aims to preserve the integrity of healthy tissue details in reconstructed images, ensuring fidelity to the original scan in areas unaffected by pathology.
+Comparative evaluations reveal that THOR surpasses existing diffusion-based methods in retaining detail and precision in image restoration and detecting and segmenting anomalies in brain MRIs and wrist X-rays.
+Code: https://github.com/compai-lab/2024-miccai-bercea-thor.git.
 </details>

 - [[MIDL 2024]](https://proceedings.mlr.press/v227/behrendt24a/behrendt24a.pdf) **Patched Diffusion Models for Unsupervised Anomaly Detection in Brain MRI** [:octocat:](https://github.com/finnbehrendt/patched-diffusion-models-uad)